-The above directions, and the great trails below, can be accessible in winter, BUT-only when the when the Parkway is open to Mount Mitchell.
+The above directions, and the great trails below, can be accessible in winter, BUT only when the Parkway is open to Mount Mitchell.
 That is a rarity in a severe winter.
 The state park personnel plow the road but the Parkway is a separate jurisdiction and the road must be in great shape before it's a safe drive.
-In big snow years, the road can be fine with deep snow still on the ground, so it's worth the effort to call ahead to the park office for information (828-675-4611) or check the park's Current Conditions Web page (for road access and a Web cam).
-Check out this video of a winter ski expedition on the mountain.
+In big snow years, the road can be fine with deep snow still on the ground, so it's worth the effort to call ahead to the park office for information (828-675-4611) or check the park's Current Conditions page (for road access and a Webcam).

 The spectacular and strenuous 2-mile round-trip hike to Mount Craig follows the orange-blazed Deep Gap/Black Mountain Crest Trail with views in all directions.
 A plaque on the summit memorializes Locke Craig, the governor who helped create this first North Carolina state park.
 Leave the north end of the parking lot past picnic shelters.
 At the 0.5-mile mark, in the gap between the peaks (about 6,330 feet), the land drops away west to Mitchell Creek and Mitchell Falls (4,400 feet), where the body of Mount Mitchell's namesake, Elisha Mitchell, was found by his guide, Thomas "Big Tom" Wilson.
 The trail rebounds to the open, rocky summit of Mount Craig (6,647 feet), the East's second-highest summit.